jkoubs/Docker-Tutorial/README.md

 # GUI Programs

-First, we ned to be running our container as a user that has permission to access **X**.
+First, we need to be running our container as a user that has permission to access **X**.
 If you are running the containers as a user that matches the host,it will already have graphics access.
 If not, we need to add it: